 Makes 8 pancakes

-1 1/2 cups flour, fluffed to aerate before measuring
+1 3/4 cups whole wheat pastry flour or all-purpose flour, fluffed to aerate before measuring or 218g

 1/2 teaspoon table salt